actions/runner/docs/checks/network.md

 - Use `nslookup` to check DNS
 - Use `ping` to check Ping
+- Use `traceroute`, `tracepath`, or `tracert` to check the network route between the runner and the Actions service
 - Use `curl -v` to check the network stack, good for verifying default certificate/proxy settings.
 - Use `Invoke-WebRequest` from `pwsh` (`PowerShell Core`) to check the dotnet network stack, good for verifying bugs in the dotnet framework.